tarwn/lessthandot-hugo/blogs/content/posts/2009-03-26-answers-to-the-sql-server-quiz-can-you-a.md

 select len(@v)
 ```

-8000 will be returned because &#8216;a' is a varchar which goes up to 8000 max.
+8000 will be returned because 'a' is a varchar which goes up to 8000 max.
 Here is one way to get around it

 sql
 declare @v varchar(max)